richardtatum/siege-bot/README.md

 ## Acknowledgments

 * Devdungeon for instructions on setting up the bot - [Dev_Dungeon](https://www.devdungeon.com)
-* Countless other Rainbow Six: Siege bots out there
+* Countless other Rainbow Six: Siege bots out there that are infinitely better.
-* etc